 Many respondents referred to the use of benchmarking tools and indicators in relation to human rights.
-These included the Global Reporting Initiative136 and the Danish Institute for Human Rights Compliance Assessment Tool.137 Indicators which do not refer to human rights expressly but are utilised towards compliance with regulated areas, such as labour rights or health and safety, were stated to be commonly used.
+These included the Global Reporting Initiative98 and the Danish Institute for Human Rights Compliance Assessment Tool.99 Indicators which do not refer to human rights expressly but are utilised towards compliance with regulated areas, such as labour rights or health and safety, were stated to be commonly used.
 Several of the interviewees are either in the process of developing, or have recently completed and activated, human rights scoring as part of their internal compliance mechanisms, yet one interviewee referred to the difficulty of measuring quantitatively a qualitative issue such as human rights.
-One interviewee at a financial company has recently developed a sophisticated rating tool with intelligent questionnaires that adapt depending on the relevant sector.
-Customers are required to complete the questionnaire annually.
+One interviewee at a financial company has recently developed a sophisticated annual rating tool with questionnaires that adapted depending on the relevant sector.
 In this way, it is possible to determine whether the customer's impacts are above or below average, relative to others, through the use of standardised data.

-The department or function responsible for tracking or monitoring differs between the groups which have done express human rights due diligence and non-human rights specific due diligence.
-In the former group, CSR138 is most frequently responsible for tracking or monitoring, followed by legal.
-In the latter group, operations management is the most frequently responsible for tracking or monitoring, followed by human resources.
-In the express human rights due diligence group, only 12.9% selected the board or non-executive directors, and only 3.23% selected the CEO, as being responsible for the monitoring of the effectiveness of actions taken.
+The department or function responsible for tracking or monitoring differs between the groups which have done dedicated HRDD and non-human rights specific due diligence.
+In the former group, CSR100 is most frequently responsible for tracking or monitoring, followed by legal.101 In the latter group, operations management102 is the most frequently responsible for tracking or monitoring, followed by human resources.
+In the dedicated HRDD group, only 12.9% selected the board or non-executive directors, and only 3.23% selected the CEO, as being responsible for the monitoring of the effectiveness of actions taken.103